-When I look at what has been written about Marcion’s ‘The Gospel of the Lord,’ I feel how I imagine the writer of the Gospel according to Luke perhaps felt when he wrote his introduction:
+When I look at what has been written about the gospel that Marcion called ‘The Gospel of the Lord,’ I feel how I imagine the writer of the Gospel according to Luke perhaps felt when he wrote his introduction:

 The writer of Luke clearly thought that what had been previously written was not adequate for his readership, and I feel the same way regarding Marcion.
-The reports I have read appear to make too many assumptions regarding Marcion’s motives, and about what the exact contents of Marcion’s gospel might have been.
+The reports I have read appear to make too many assumptions regarding Marcion’s motives, and about what the exact contents of Marcion’s gospel might have been (and the same applies to the epistles in his Apostolicon).
 So, to paraphrase Luke:

-NOTE: We often use ‘Luke’ to refer to the author of the gospel attributed to a person of that name, but we also often refer to that gospel itself as just ‘Luke.’
-While generally the context prevents confusion, where questions of authorship arise it is important to distinguish the two.
-In the case of Marcion’s gospel we have three ‘entities’ to consider: Marcion himself, the gospel, and the person who created the gospel (who may or may not have been Marcion).
-In the rest of this site the three will be distinguished as follows:
+There is something that needs to be clarified before continuing: We often use ‘Luke’ to refer to the author of the gospel attributed to a person of that name, but we also often refer to that gospel itself as just ‘Luke.’
+While generally the context prevents confusion, where questions of authorship arise it is important to be able to distinguish the two.
+In the case of Marcion’s gospel we have three ‘entities’ to consider: Marcion himself; the gospel; and the person who created the gospel (who may or may not have been Marcion), so in the rest of this site the three will be distinguished as follows:

-For verse-by-verse details of the text of Mcg, see either Marcion’s Gospel, Compared Verse by Verse With Luke, or for just a side-by-side listing of the (English) text, see the Marcion Luke Parallel.
+For a verse-by-verse analyis of the text of Mcg, see Marcion’s Gospel, Compared Verse by Verse With Luke, or for just a side-by-side listing of the (English) text compared with that of Lk, see the Marcion Luke Parallel.